Best MRE Meals To Stockpile For The Coming Food Crisis

 This practice was frowned upon back then and even more so today.

-Hence, modern-day armies figured out a new means to feed an army without stealing from civilians.
+Modern-day armies now feed an army without stealing from civilians.

-MRE kits are the most recent solution to this ancient problem.
+MREs are a modern solution to this ancient problem.

 Mass Popularity

-With their insane utility, they’re quickly becoming popular among the civilian world, especially with:
+With their insane utility, they’ve become popular among the civilian world:

 • Hunters